widefix/actual_db_schema/README.md

 BUNDLE_GEMFILE=Gemfile bundle install
 ```

-Now, install the gem with the following command:

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.